Curated Wireless Datasets for Aerial Network Research: Ray Tracing Simulation and Measurement Comparison Dataset

-Based on a rural area with dense foliage, the dataset enables the prediction and design of reliable RF coverage by comparing with the desired performance requirements, such as required SNR levels, etc.
+\textbf{RF Coverage Analysis and Trajectory Planning:} Based on a rural area with dense foliage, the dataset enables the prediction and design of reliable RF coverage by comparing with the desired performance requirements, such as required SNR levels, etc.